When you think of Las Vegas, sun-drenched pool scenes are one of the first things that come to mind.

 The pools are heated, and you can actually view the up-to-the-minute water temperature, here.

-Downtown Grand: DTG’s Citrus Grand Pool Deck stays open during the winter, although there are no food and beverage offerings.
-The rooftop pool receives plenty of sun and offers a great view of downtown Las Vegas.
+Downtown Grand: DTG’s Citrus Grand Pool Deck will stay open through February this winter, although there are no food and beverage offerings.

 Off the Strip Pools Open During the Winter